 For an hour and a half, East Belfast residents expressed their concerns and ideas about the city, remembering the past while looking to the future.

 Topics such as capital expenditure cuts, university fees, water rates, reductions in public sector jobs, a special corporation rate for Northern Ireland, were of particular interest.

 They spoke of the past, but also about improvement and progress.
-Each and every one of inhabitants of East Belfast are building their future day by day, learning from life experiences but always trying to fly higher.
-It became clear that we need a greater political support to move forward, but there is a willingness to walk that path together.
+Each and every one of the inhabitants of East Belfast is building their future day by day, learning from life experiences but always trying to fly higher.
+It became clear that we need greater political support to move forward, but there is a willingness to walk that path together.

 Some people asked about the low turnout for the event.
 The issue does not appear to be one of disinterest, given the hundreds that packed the room.
 What we need are more sessions like this, to continue hearing the real problems of real people.